 Originally from Cleveland, Ohio, Steve appreciates the mix of urban and country in Nashville and loves to explore Tennessee’s Civil War history.
 Steve loves spoiling his golden retriever, Mattie.
 He’s also a big fan of grilled salmon and occasionally enjoys splurging on sea bass.

 Kelly is a straight shooter.
 She’s honest and direct with her clients, creating straightforward solutions without wasting time.
 Kelly provides a customized banking experience for her clients through undivided attention and dedication.
 She means business, and that’s not just a banking joke.

-Despite the no-nonsense thing, Kelly has a great sense of humor.
-She also helps find housing for the homeless in Nashville by serving on Habitat for Humanity’s Selection Committee.
+Despite the no-nonsense demeanor, Kelly’s twinkle reveals a resilient sense of humor.
+She also serves on the board of the nonprofit RenewED and helps find housing for the homeless in Nashville by serving on the Selection Committee for the State of Tennessee’s Habitat for Humanity.
 Originally from Northern Indiana, she’s a Purdue graduate with a B.A. in Public Communication who spent 11 years in various roles with State Farm Insurance.